 - Clip the corners.

 - Turn right side out through the opening.
 Pull out the straps.
-Gently push out the corners, using a long, blunt end tool, such as a chopstick or long knitting needle.
+Gently push out the corners, using a long, blunt end tool, such as a chopstick, knitting needle or point turner.

-- Turn in the raw edges of the opening so they are flush with the sewn seam and pin in place.
+- Turn in the raw edges of the opening so they are flush with the sewn seam and pin or clip in place.

 - Switch to a regular presser foot.